 - Groups may contact other groups to request a room switch.
 An email that includes both parties involved in the switch must be sent to Catherine Faughnan, assistant director for The Union, at firstname.lastname@example.org.
 Groups should not contact faculty to propose switches or cancellations of academic classes.

 - Cancellations can be done through the Bthere website in the "My Bookings" section in the top left.
-If you are unable to cancel a request through the site, please email Orrin Kenyon to ask for a cancellation.
-Events in the Mandela Room and Old Union Hall must be cancelled 5 business days ahead of the event to avoid a late cancellation fee.
+If you are unable to cancel a request through the site, please email Catherine Faughnan to ask for a cancellation.

 Other Rules Regarding Reservations and Events

-- Moving of any furniture items into the hallways or to another building is not permitted.
+- Moving of any furniture items into the hallways, another room or to another building is not permitted.
 Items in hallways blocks general access and may create fire safety issues.
 Classrooms in the Union will have stickers on the floor to indicate where chairs should be placed.
 The chairs should be placed at those spots once your event is completed.